Stratus3D/programming_erlang_exercises/chapter_21/README.md

 ##3.
 Use the code coverage tool to see how many lines in the dict module are being executed by the test module.
+To run the code coverage analysis run this:
+    erlc exercise_1/dict.erl exercise_2/dict_test.erl exercise_3/dict_test_coverage.erl
+    erl

+And then in the Erlang console run the tests:

+    dict_test_coverage:coverage().